 Science and art are everywhere, and the interdependence of the subjects is undeniable.
 The Science in the Arts Challenge has been created to encourage high school students to consider, research, and present information about relationships between the two seemingly different subjects.
-This year’s Science in the Arts Challenge will be at the Charleston Civic Center during the West Virginia Social Studies Fair on Friday, April 26, 2019.
+This year’s Science in the Arts Challenge will be at Fairmont State University during the West Virginia Science and Engineering Fair on Saturday, March 28, 2020.

 Examples of acceptable entries include but are not limited to: